2023 Best Engineering Technologies Schools in Illinois

 On average, engineering tech graduates from Illinois State take out $19,066 in student loans while working on their degree.

-Out of the 11 schools in Illinois that were part of this year’s ranking, Illinois Institute of Technology landed the # 3 spot on the list.
-Located in the city of Chicago, Illinois Tech is a private not-for-profit school with a moderately-sized student population.
+A rank of #3 on this year’s list means Illinois Institute of Technology is a great place for engineering technologies students.
+Located in the large city of Chicago, Illinois Tech is a private not-for-profit college with a moderately-sized student population.

 The average amount in student loans that engineering tech majors at Illinois Tech take out is $35,501.